synacor/preconf/README.md

 **Collisions**

-In the event that a configuration field is present as a mergeable object in both `context.config` and the default configuration object provided to `preconf`, the resulting prop passed to the enhanced component will be a merged object.
+In the event that a configuration field is present as a mergeable object in both `context.config` and the default configuration object provided to `preconf`, the resulting prop passed to the enhanced component will be a merged object, with the configuration value from `context` overriding the value from the default configuration for keys that cannot be merged.

 Default behavior: